Jesus offers us a new life. The way to new life is the cross.

 During the first forty years of my life, I was looking out for number one ~me.
 At first, I had to.
 I was number six of seven children growing up without a father in a very poor household in the mountains of Puerto Rico.
 God bless my mother for doing all she could to keep us together and providing for our needs.

 When my mother was busy working, studying, cleaning or helping someone else, I had to take care of myself.
-By the time I was nine, I could cook, do the laundry, clean house and garden.
+By the time I was nine, I could cook, do the laundry, clean the house and garden.
 Being fiercely independent and committed to significance became a habit that I could not break even after I became an adult.

 My independence and drive got twisted into bouts of isolation, self-centeredness, greed and selfish ambition.
 I could fill an eighteen wheeler U-Haul truck with all the damaged “goods” my actions caused.
 However, when I became a believer and follower of Jesus, He gave me a new life, a life of self-renunciation and cross bearing.
 I can attest that Paul’s claim is true, “if anyone is in Christ, the new creation has come: The old has gone, the new is here!”
 2 Corinthians 5:17 NIV But, this new life is a daily walk and it isn’t always easy.